Program cost: €1260

 All students are registered and receive credit and transcripts from Maynooth University.
 Students are registered to course code AN354, entitled 'International Forensic Anthropology'

-Instruction is delivered by site expert archaeologists from the Irish Archaeology Field School (IAFS) (www.iafs.ie) - the course is also delivered by Dr. Dara Fleming-Farrell, a forensic anthropologist with many years experience using a range of three-dimensional imaging techniques, including laser scanning, computed tomography, and photogrammetry, in archaeology and osteoarchaeology, and studying evidence for interpersonal violence and warfare in archaeological skeletal assemblages.
-The course draws heavily on bioarchaeology in its focus.
+Instruction is delivered by site expert archaeologists from the Irish Archaeology Field School (IAFS) (www.iafs.ie) - the course is also delivered by Dr. Dara Fleming-Farrell and/or Dr. Linda Lynch.
+Dr Fleming-Farrell is a forensic anthropologist with many years’ experience using a range of three-dimensional imaging techniques, including laser scanning, computed tomography, and photogrammetry, in archaeology and osteoarchaeology, and studying evidence for interpersonal violence and warfare in archaeological skeletal assemblages.
+Dr. Lynch is one of Ireland’s leading osteoarchaeologists, whose experience spans from the earliest known human burial in Ireland (cremations from Hermitage in Limerick) to burials up to the end of the twentieth century.
+She has published and lectured extensively on Irish burial practices.
+The course draws heavily on bioarchaeology in its focus

 After completion of the course students will: